Jadranka Barjaktarović: Life and career

-Controversies and political view
+Controversies

-In September 2020, Barjaktarović came to the public's attention after she sang a song by the Serbian singer Mitar Mirić at a performance in Podgorica, "Ne može nam niko ništa" (Nobody can do anything to us), with a reworked text "Ne može nam niko ništa, jači smo od Srbije" (Nobody can do anything to us, we are stronger than Serbia).
-After the performance, a large number of singers and media from Montenegro and Serbia condemned her performance, believing that it was hate speech.
+In September 2020, Barjaktarović came to the public's attention after she sang a song by the Serbian singer Mitar Mirić at a performance in Podgorica, "Ne može nam niko ništa" (Nobody can do anything to us), with reworked title and lyrics "Ne može nam niko ništa, jači smo od Srbije" (Nobody can do anything to us, we are stronger than Serbia).
+After the performance, a large number of singers and media from Montenegro and Serbia condemned her performance.

-As a result of her expression of hatred towards country and people in which she created, almost all performances in Serbia and Republika Srpska began to be canceled.

-In February 2021, before the local elections in Nikšić, she recorded a video for the song "Crna Gora je moj dom" (Montenegro is my home) about Montenegrin nationalism in support of the Milo Đukanović's Democratic Party of Socialists.
-The video on YouTube has removed the likes and dislikes, and comments have been banned.
-This came at a time when polls showed that pro-Serbian coalition For the Future of Montenegro will defeat DPS, which is in power in Nikšić.
-In the song, Barjaktarović sings about Nikšić and Trebjesa, although she comes from Berane.

 In June 2021, she performed a song "Sude mi" by Miroslav Škoro and Marko Perković Thompson which glorifies Croatian war general Ante Gotovina.
-Serbian public saw this as a provocation.